-The Authority is nearing the completion of a significant Estates Improvement Programme of capital building projects, which was substantially complete at 31 March 2018.
+The Authority has agreed to replace Darlington fire station with a new building on the existing site and work will commence on the project during 2019/20.
 ICT, vehicles, plant and operational equipment will continue to be renewed in accordance with agreed replacement programmes.